Yannis Smaragdis: Kazantzakis (2017)

+The Governor (2025)

+The director is preparing a national film on the life and work of the great Greek politician and visionary, Ioannis Kapodistrias.
+Even before the filming began, Giannis Smaragdis was awarded the 1st International Ioannis Kapodistrias Award by the Academy of Greek Art Awards.

 Other activities

 Smaragdis has taught Mass Media courses at the Panteion University of Athens, as well as film direction and screenwriting at various film schools in Greece.
 He has published 2 books: «Poetic Geography», 1995 and «CAVAFY», 1997 - a literary form of the script of «Cavafy», the film.